-December 1st for January Regents - April 15th for June Regents - June 1st for August Regent
+December 1st for the January Regents, April 15th for the June Regents, and June 1st for the August Regents.

 Bell Schedule

 (See enclosure)

 Bus Conduct

 Riding the school bus is a privilege afforded to students.
 The school bus is considered an extension of the school.
 Because of the nature of transportation, students are to always conduct themselves in a safe manner.
 Student behavior may be monitored using video cameras.